Learning Management System: Technology’s Gift to the 21st Century Learning Community

 What is a Learning Management System?

 LMS is a web-based application.
-It helps in the creation, management and delivery of educational courses.
+It helps in creation, management and delivery of educational courses.
 The innovative course planning and teaching tools streamline and organise teachers’ work.
 The inbuilt tracking tools provide detailed reports of the progress made and the deviations encountered, and also aid in tracking course progress.
 In short, it is an amalgamation of various tools that cover the length and breadth of the entire teaching-learning gamut.

 The Need of an LMS

-Curriculum Planning: A major challenge faced by principals and HODs is maintaining a consistent plan across multiple courses and monitoring the progress of the same.
+Curriculum Planning: A major challenge faced by principals and HODs is maintaining a consistent plan across multiple courses and monitoring progress of the same.
 Sharing the course plan as hard copies can be problematic as well since teachers are not in a position to make alterations in the plan while the academic session is in progress, and the chances of collaboration among teachers are also reduced.
 An LMS mitigates these concerns besides helping schools save time and effort.

 It enables teachers to create courses using learning materials such as activities, assessments, board papers, homework assignments and, questions.
 It lets them create their own content library with reusable content across courses.